Douglas-James/MERN_July2022/React/FunctionalComponents/README.md

 1. Conditional Rendering:test .\
 test2.\
-2. Using Ternary Operators:test      .\
+2. Using Ternary Operators: Ternery operater offer a better way to conditionally render an element.\
-test2.\
+The biggest advantage in using ternary operator here is that we can replace the formMessage function.\
-3. Handling Validations:
+3. Handling Validations: We cab use ternaries to diplay potential validation messages